Third-Degree Assault Lawyer

 Remember that the arresting officer will testify at your trial.
 The officer will mention your comportment – good or bad.
 Testimony to your disrespectful behavior will make a judge less likely to reduce or drop charges, and could make that judge harsher in sentencing; testimony to your good behavior could contribute to lighter sentencing or reduced charges.

 All that said, remember that you do not have to answer any questions.
 Instead of acting disrespectfully, some people are too forthcoming when under arrest, and end up saying things that incriminate themselves.
 It will be wise for you to inform an officer respectfully that you do not wish to answer questions, invoking your right to communicate with your lawyer.

 If you are being investigated for a crime, contact our law office immediately.
-Time is of the Essence.
-Do not talk to anyone about your case except for your lawyer.
+Time is of the essence.
+Do not talk to anyone about your case except your lawyer.